TonyTheGreatUA/react-project-solvecare/README.md

 - MM/YY data type
 - At least 3 characters at first and last name
-- At least 10 characters at secret question and answer If something is entered wrong, than you'll get an error message in second.
+- At least 10 characters at secret question and answer
- If everything is entered right, than you'll get 4 last digits of card, owner details and card type(visa/mastercard)

 ```javascript